All references on one single page

 This page presents the Książyk references in some of the most usual Herbarz books available.
 This research work was done in the following organizations: Biblioteka Narodowa (Warsaw), Archiwum Główne Akt Dawnych (Warsaw), Biblioteka Raczyńskich (Poznan).

-According to the local History of the Bielsk Podlaskie region, the Paprzyca Knights were a prominent family from the Kuszaba Clan.
+Our name Książyk is mentioned under the Paprzyca coat-of-arm in all reference Herbarz.
+The parzyca Clan is also mentioned as Kuszaba.
+The Książyk family is closely linked with the Niwiński family.
+According to the local History of the Bielsk Podlaskie region, the Paprzyca Knights were a prominent family from the Paprzyca/Kuszaba Clan.
 They settled in Niewino (Podlaskie) during the early 16th century and became the Niwiński family.
-After a couple of generations, a branch of the Niwiński used the nicknames "Chreba" and “Książyk” to differentiate.
+After a few generations, a branch of the Niwiński used the nicknames "Chreba" and “Książyk” to differentiate.
 These nicknames became rapidly new family names.
 Consequently, herbarz books specify that the Książyk family is a branch of the Niwiński from the Paprzyca Clan.
 The archaic spelling "Xsiążyk" is sometime used.